-In recent weeks, Australia’s first public hydrogen vehicle refuelling stations have opened - one located ten minutes from Canberra’s CBD in Fyshwick and owned by AGL energy subsidiary ActewAGL, the other owned by Toyota, approximately 30 minutes west of Melbourne in Altona.
+Australia’s first public hydrogen vehicle refuelling stations opened in early 2021 - one located ten minutes from Canberra’s CBD in Fyshwick and owned by AGL energy subsidiary ActewAGL, the other owned by Toyota, approximately 30 minutes west of Melbourne in Altona.

 The innovation ‘harvests’ pure water (H2O) from the air, then uses electrolysis to split the water into hydrogen and oxygen, before storing the hydrogen as a gas which can be used to power vehicles.

 The Canberra station is intended to service the fleet of 20 Hyundai NEXO hydrogen fuel cell vehicles purchased by the ACT government.
 With Hyundai, Toyota, Audi, BMW, Honda and Mercedez-Benz all developing hydrogen fuel cell cars it’s only a matter of time before they become available to public buyers in Australia.

 We’ll need more than two public fuel stations to make that a reality.

 One option being trialled by Professor Moghtaderi’s team, along with industry partner, Southern Green Gas are ways to combine their green hydrogen with carbon dioxide (also extracted from the air), as a ‘carrier’ or way to readily transport hydrogen for various end users.

 “As part of an ARENA funded project, we’re combining carbon dioxide (CO2) with our green hydrogen to make renewable methane.
 This allows us to easily transport hydrogen over large distances using the existing natural gas pipelines,” said Professor Moghtaderi.